 Indian Giant Squirrel Facts

-- Firstly, the Indian Giant Squirrel obviously represents an extremely large variety of tree squirrel.
+- Clearly, the Indian Giant Squirrel obviously represents an extremely large variety of tree squirrel.
 It also sometimes goes by the alternate common name of the Malabar Giant Squirrel.
-But, its scientific name remains the difficult to pronounce Ratufa indica.
+Its scientific name, though, remains the hard to pronounce Ratufa indica.

-- Secondly, scientists presently acknowledge four different subspecies of the mammal.
+- Scientists also presently acknowledge four different subspecies of the mammal.
 Amazingly, all of these exist on the same continent as the primary species.
 Though not unknown, such close association among species and subspecies remains uncommon.

 - It also boasts a status that not many species can make.
 Within its endemic range, the animal appears to exist in fairly large numbers.
 Due to this pleasantly surprising fact, the IUCN currently lists the stunning animal as a Species of Least Concern.

-- Finally, unlike most related species, this stunning creature is actually quite vocal.
+- Unlike most related species, this stunning creature actually evolved as quite vocal.
 This represents yet another manner in which the Indian Giant Squirrel distinguishes itself.
 It also produces different sounds for such things as warnings, mating, and territorial calls.

 Indian Giant Squirrel Physical Description